 Lakers Rumors: L.A.
 Considering Miles Bridges

-Your Los Angeles Lakers, sporting a miserable 4-10 record to kick off the season, certainly don't seem particularly likely to make the playoffs this season, Even if they do manage to get there, L.A. as currently comprised lacks the horses to get it out of the first round of the playoffs.
+Your Los Angeles Lakers, sporting a miserable 4-10 record to kick off the season, certainly don't seem particularly likely to make the playoffs this years.
+Even if they do manage to get there, L.A. as currently comprised lacks the horses to get it out of the first round of the playoffs.

 It makes sense in the abstract that Los Angeles is considering new additions.
 L.A. recently worked out wings Tony Snell and Joe Wieskamp, and last month took a look at veteran swingman Maurice Harkless.